 Key EA benefits

-- improving identity management and information security;
+- improved identity management and information security;

-- enabling collaboration via Yammer Enterprise;
+- enabling collaboration via Yammer Enterprise; and

 Department of Premier and Cabinet